Email automation is the process by which emails are automatically sent to your customers based on activity from their end.

 Or, if a new customer signs up to receive your emails, you can set up email automation and send that segment of new customers a thank you note reinforcing the value that you would bring to them.

-If you feel that email automation would be a suitable choice for your online business, let’s take a look at why you need email automation software and which one would be suitable for you.
+If you feel that email automation would be a suitable choice for your online business, big or small, let’s take a look at why you need email automation software and which one would be suitable for you.

 Why Do You Need Email Automation Software?